When to Use Rocketmiles Instead of Booking Directly With the Hotel (and Potentially Earn 10,000 Airline Miles Per Night)

 Using Hilton points would save you ~$2,710 on a five night stay (there’s a $225 resort fee for this stay, but Hilton won’t charge you that if it’s an award stay).

 You’ll earn 10 Hilton points per dollar when you book directly with Hilton.
 That means you’ll receive at least 27,096 Hilton points for this stay, which is nice.
 But you can earn way more than that, depending on which credit card you have.
 For example, if you have the Hilton Honors American Surpass® Card, you’ll receive automatic Hilton Gold elite status, which gives you an 80% bonus on those points.
 That brings the total to 48,772 points.
 Plus, the card earns 12 extra points per dollar at Hilton hotels.
 So if you use this card to pay for your stay, your grand total would become 81,296 Hilton points.
 That’s truly insane.
 It’s more than enough for a free night at this expensive hotel.
+The information for the Hilton Surpass card has been collected independently by Million Mile Secrets.
+The card details on this page have not been reviewed or provided by the card issuer.

 We generally value Hilton points at 0.5 cents each, so we’d estimate 81,296 points to be worth $406.
 However, it’s possible to receive way more value from them, and this hotel is one example.